brettinternet/brettinternet.github.io/content/drives/_index.md

 ## HDD

-Here are the drives that survive my [homelab](/homelab/).
-These drives run XFS with MergerFS to combine the JBOD pool into a single filesystem and SnapRAID for parity.
-I've had good luck so far.
+Here are the hard drives used in my [homelab](/homelab/).
+These drives use XFS with MergerFS to combine the JBOD pool into a single filesystem and SnapRAID for software parity.
 Managing your own storage is not without [some risk](/zfs-passthrough/), but overall this has been a fairly easy endeavor.

 | Drive                                                                             | Qty | Size | Price/unit | Date       | Active | Notes                                                                      |
 | --------------------------------------------------------------------------------- | --- | ---- | ---------- | ---------- | ------ | -------------------------------------------------------------------------- |